What is a Tobacco Treatment Specialist?

 - Bachelor's degree: Participants with a bachelor's degree or higher in any field.

 - Tobacco use status: Concurrent use of tobacco while treating others for tobacco dependence is detrimental to the person receiving treatment.
-We strongly recommend that all active tobacco users seek treatment and achieve stable tobacco abstinence from tobacco before treating others.
+We strongly recommend that all active tobacco users seek treatment, achieve stable tobacco abstinence, and be free of both tobacco and e-cigarettes before treating others.
 Therefore, we require that anyone applying for TTS certification be tobacco-free for a minimum of six months.

 - Fluency in written and spoken English is essential for success in the program and to ensure patient safety.
 Applicants must be able to demonstrate objective competency in English to participate fully in the program.
 You may be required to submit results from the Test of English as a Foreign Language (TOEFL) or equivalent examination.